terraform-provider-openstack/terraform-provider-openstack/docs/resources/networking_secgroup_v2.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the V2 networking client.
   A networking client is needed to create a port.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new security group.

 * `name` - (Required) A unique name for the security group.

 * `description` - (Optional) A unique name for the security group.

 * `tenant_id` - (Optional) The owner of the security group.
 Required if admin wants to create a port for another tenant.
 Changing this creates a new security group.

 * `delete_default_rules` - (Optional) Whether or not to delete the default egress security rules.
 This is `false` by default.
 See the below note for more information.

+* `stateful` - (Optional) Indicates if the security group is stateful or stateless.
+Update of the stateful argument is allowed when there is no port associated with the security group.
+Available only in OpenStack environments with the `stateful-security-group` extension.
+Defaults to true.

 * `tags` - (Optional) A set of string tags for the security group.